 High-stake testing evokes a passionate response in almost all teachers.
 I have my own strong feelings, but that is for a whole other blog post.
-For now, I’m just accepting that as long as I teach third grade, standardized tests are going to be part of my life.
+For now, I’m just accepting that as long as I teach upper elementary, standardized tests are going to be part of my life.
 Regardless of my feelings, my students will have to take a high-stakes test this spring, and my value as a teacher will be judged on my students’ scores.
-No pressure.
+No pressure, right?

 I’ve known people who believe that teachers should not do any test prep whatsoever, and I’ve heard of others who more or less stop teaching to prepare for state tests.
 Personally, I think you have to find a good balance of preparation, and I try to avoid either extreme.